 Professor Ann Bartow joined the Pace Law School faculty in 2011 from the University of South Carolina School of Law.
-At South Carolina, Professor Bartow taught Intellectual Property Survey Law, Copyright Law, Trademarks and Unfair Competition Law, Patent Law and Cyberspace Law.
+During the 2011-2012 academic year, Professor Bartow was a Fulbright Scholar at Tongji University in Shanghai, China.
+She teaches Copyright Law, Trademark Law, Survey of Intellectual Property Law, Art Law and Torts.
 She is a graduate of Cornell University and the University of Pennsylvania Law School.
 Her scholarship focuses on the intersection between intellectual property laws and public policy concerns, privacy and technology law, and feminist legal theory, and she has published numerous articles and book chapters on these subjects.
-During the 2011-2012 academic year, Professor Bartow will serve as a Fulbright Scholar at Tongji University in Shanghai, China.

 Professor Bartow is the past Chair and a current member of the American Association of Law Schools Executive Committee of the Defamation and Privacy Section.
-She also is a member of the Board of Directors of the Association for Law, Property and Society and a Member of Advisory Board of the Electronic Privacy Information Center (EPIC).
+She is also a member of the Advisory Board of the Electronic Privacy Information Center (EPIC).
 Professor Bartow is a member of the American Law Institute.

 Copyright Law and Pornography, 91 OR.
 L. REV. 1 (2012).

 Counterfeits, Copying and Class, 48 HOUS.
 L. REV. 707 (2012).

 Review essay, PROPERTY OUTLAWS: HOW SQUATTERS, PIRATES, AND PROTESTERS IMPROVE THE LAW OF OWNERSHIP by Eduardo Moisés Peñalver and Sonia K. Katyal, 2 The IP Law Book Review 103 (2012).

 |An Equal Rights Amendment to Make Women Human,78 Tenn.
 L. Rev. 839 (2011).|